damurashov/EJFP/README.md

 # Embedded JSON Field Protocol

+*Warning: WIP.
+It works under the constraints mentioned below, but test it before you use it in your application.*

 EJFP is a neat little library for serializing and deserializing JSON, relying on 2 other neat little libraries: "jsmn" and "mtojson".
 It is small, efficient, `malloc`-free, self-contained (drop-n-use), and primarily targets embedded